raindropio/help/docs/using/highlights/index.md

 1. Click on a bookmark
 2. Click `Highlights` button in the bottom of the page

+Click on any highlight in the list to jump to it on the page.
+This navigation works only in the `Preview` tab within the desktop or web app, not in the browser extension.

 <img src={require('./manage.png').default} style={{maxHeight: 583}} />

 ## Export Highlights {#export}